EAsyAnon/ClustEm4Ano/README.md

 ## Reproducibility:

+create_vgh_adult.py:
-create_vgh_adult.py: Creates values generalization hierarchies (VGHs) for relevant attributes in the Adult dataset
+- Creates values generalization hierarchies (VGHs) for relevant attributes in the Adult dataset
+- Might need to specify keys and tokens in \preprocess

 anonymized/experiment_0:
 - Contains created VGHs depending on clustering and embedding used